 What is life like after City Year?

 Life after City Year is what you make it.
-Some choose to apply for a second year corps member position (Team Leader), others decide to use their award to go back to school, while others join the workforce.
+Some alumni choose to apply for a second year corps member position (Team Leader), while others decide to use their award to go back to school or join the workforce.

-At City Year, you typically work anywhere between 10-12 hours each day.
+At City Year, you typically serve anywhere between 10-12 hours each day.
 Those are long days!
 Despite all of the awesome service you are doing, naturally those lengthy hours can catch up with you.
 Some days will be more challenging than others, but in those tough moments you’d find that leaning on your teammates is immensely beneficial and helpful in lifting up your spirits and rejuvenating you to finish the day strong.
-We are all going through the same experience day in and day out, so there is a level of empathy and understanding amongst us.
+We are all going through the same experience day in and day out, so there is a level of empathy and understanding among us.
 You and your team make it a point at the end of each day to circle up with each other and share joys from the day.
-Ending on a positive note is what we prioritize before we leave the school.
+We prioritize ending on a positive note before we leave the school.

 At City Year, we are trained to troubleshoot and be solution-oriented.
-You will receive frequent feedback and resolutions when reaching out to your teammates and staff about challenges you face in your service whether it’s about life-work balance, a tough student, or meeting a deadline.
-It’s also important to remember to utilize your weekends to relax and reflect.
-You will do a lot of important and fulfilling work during the week, so finding time on the weekends to rest your body and mind will only get you ready for the next week ahead!
+You will receive frequent feedback and guidance when reaching out to your teammates and staff about challenges you face in your service, whether it’s life-work balance, a tough student, or meeting a deadline.
+It’s also important to remember to use your weekends to relax and reflect.
+You will do a lot of important and fulfilling work during the week, so finding time on the weekends to rest your body and mind will help get you ready for the next week ahead.

-Teachers are thrilled to have a corps member in their classroom!
-Oftentimes, teachers have classrooms filled with 20-30 students.
-Despite how amazing the teacher may be, you can imagine how difficult it is to reach every single student and ensure each one is receiving the help they need in order to excel.
-City Year corps members and teachers create a list of students (called a Focus List) and identify those students who will need to be tutored either one on one or in a small group setting during their Math and Literacy blocks.
-Students will receive the attention they need to meet their specific needs in the classroom by the corps member, who will additionally develop a near-peer rapport with the students which is shown to help keep them engaged and motivated to come to school.
+Teachers are thrilled to have an AmeriCorps member in their classroom!
+Oftentimes, classrooms have 20-30 students.
+Despite how amazing your partner teacher may be, you can imagine how difficult it is to reach every single student and ensure each one is receiving the help they need in order to excel.
+City Year corps members and teachers create a list of students (called a Focus List) who will be tutored either one-on-one or in a small group during math and literacy classes.
+Students will receive the attention they need to meet their specific needs in the classroom from their corps member, with whom they are developing a positive relationship.
+Research finds that relationships with a caring adult help to keep students engaged and motivated to come to school.

-City Year does a great job collecting quantitative and qualitative data that reflects the effectiveness of the service corps members are doing on a day-to-day basis.
-We track students’ grades, test scores, and attendance as well as surveying students on their attitudes towards school, their peers, and City Year corps members.
+City Year does a great job collecting quantitative and qualitative data that reflects the effectiveness of the service corps members provide.
+We track students’ grades, test scores and attendance as well as surveying students about their attitudes toward school, their peers and City Year corps members.

-Families of the students we serve are just as involved in our service as the teachers are.
+Families of the students we serve can be just as involved in our service as the teachers are.
 We communicate with parents regularly to make sure students are attending school, and also update them on their child’s academic and behavioral progress.
-We also make a strong effort to engage parents and family members to attend City Year events at school and within the communities.
-We have found that the more invested parents are in their child’s school experience, the more enthusiastic and excited students want to attend school and excel in the classroom.
+We also make a strong effort to engage parents and family members to attend events at school and within their communities.
+We have found that the more invested parents are in their child’s school experience, the more enthusiastic and excited students are about attending school and excelling in the classroom.

 During small group or one-on-one tutoring, if you have creative ideas to teach a lesson to a student that involves role playing, drawing pictures, or even singing, then by all means go for it!
 There will be a point in time during your service that you will know your students so well that you’ll know exactly how to teach them in a way that will help them learn best.

-When you search for an apartment, it would be best if you roomed with 1-3 other roommates to lessen the cost of rent.
-Splitting rent 3 ways is significantly cheaper than paying it all yourself!
+When you search for an apartment, it’s recommended to live with two to three roommates to lessen the cost of rent.
+Splitting rent is significantly cheaper than paying it all yourself!
 This also goes for bills.
 Aside from that, you will be required to wear your City Year uniform every day, so you will not need to worry about purchasing office attire during your service year!